Multiscale network renormalization: scale-invariance without geometry: Annealed fitness

-for $k\ge0$, and $P_l(k)=0$ otherwise.
-The degree distribution above shows a twofold dependence on the hierarchical level $l$, as there are two contrasting tendencies as $l$ increases.
-On the one hand, the number of nodes $N_l$ decreases, hence the possible range of values $[1,N_l-1]$ for the degree $k$ shrinks: this implies a tendency for the degree to decrease.
-On the other hand, the ongoing coarse-graining is such that, on average, $l$-nodes acquire more and more links as $l$ increases: this implies a tendency for the degree to increase.
-To disentangle these two tendencies, we can remove the effect of the first one by considering the probability distribution $Q_l(\kappa)$ for the reduced degree $\kappa_l$, which is easily calculated from $P_l(k)$ as
+for $k\ge0$, and $P_\ell(k)=0$ otherwise.
+The degree distribution above shows a twofold dependence on the hierarchical level $\ell$, as there are two contrasting tendencies as $\ell$ increases.
+On the one hand, the number of nodes $N_\ell$ decreases, hence the possible range of values $[1,N_\ell-1]$ for the degree $k$ shrinks: this implies a tendency for the degree to decrease.
+On the other hand, the ongoing coarse-graining is such that, on average, $\ell$-nodes acquire more and more links as $\ell$ increases: this implies a tendency for the degree to increase.
+We can remove the effect of the first tendency by considering the probability distribution $Q_\ell(\kappa)$ for the reduced degree $\kappa_\ell$, which is easily calculated from $P_\ell(k)$ as

-We see that the distribution has a residual dependence on the level $l$ through the parameter $\gamma_l$.
+We see that the distribution has a residual dependence on the level $\ell$ through the parameter $\gamma_\ell$.
 As a consequence, the reduced degree distributions obtained for different hierarchical levels do not collapse upon each other, as confirmed in Fig.~\ref{fig:Pk} using the same parameter choice as above.
 This is purely the effect of the second tendency.
-Indeed we see that, as $l$ increases, there is a more and more pronounced accumulation of values of the reduced degree $\kappa_l$ close to the maximum value $1$.
-This is a saturation effect cutting off the tail of the (reduced) degree distribution.
+Indeed we see that, as $\ell$ increases, there is a more and more pronounced accumulation of values of the reduced degree $\kappa_\ell$ close to the maximum value $1$.
+This is a saturation effect cutting off the tail of the degree distribution.

 Importantly, for values of the degree that are sufficiently lower than the upper cut-off, the distribution has a universal power-law trend proportional to $\kappa^{-2}$, for all values of $\alpha\in(0,1)$ (hence without requiring a fine-tuning of $\alpha$ to a specific value in that interval).
-Indeed, one can show analytically (see SI) that the right tail of the reduced degree distribution behaves as
+Indeed, one can show analytically (see the Appendix) that the right tail of the reduced degree distribution behaves as

+where $C_\ell(\kappa)$ is a cut-off function with a peak at values of $\kappa$ that increase towards $1$ as $\ell$ increases.
+The cut-off function captures stronger and stronger finite-size effects as the network size shrinks under the effect of coarse-graining.
+In the companion paper~\cite{rajat} we identify the specific scaling for the model parameters for which the cut-off function disappears and the degree distribution is rigorously proven to have a power-law tail with universal exponent equal to $-2$, irrespective of the value of $\alpha$.
+Note that, in the opposite direction (decreasing $\ell$), one can always reach the sparse regime through fine-graining, i.e. by subdividing each $\ell$-node into multiple $(\ell-1)$-nodes and so on.
+In such a regime, the effect of the cut-off function practically vanishes and the network is essentially scale-free with universal degree exponent $-2$.